metatensor/Workshop-spring-2025/finetuning/00.initial-evaluation/README.md

 ### Steps to Run
 1. Open the `eval.sh` file and setup the export of a PET-MAD checkpoint to the TorchScript format.
+This will create you the model file pet-mad-v1.0.1.pt, which you can use to predict the energy of chemical structures.
    We will need the scripted model to be able to run the evaluation step.

    ```bash
    mtt export ../shared/models/pet-mad-v1.0.1.ckpt -o pet-mad-v1.0.1.pt
    ```

 2. Write the `mtt eval` commands to evaluate the exported model on Li3PS4 and MAD datasets and save the predictions to the corresponsing files.
 The paths to the datasets, as well as the target to evaluate the model for will be written the in the `eval-options.yaml` file on the next